ng-Classic/ng-classic/aio/content/guide/migration-legacy-message-id.md

 ## What this migration does

-Angular Classicversion 11 introduced a new format for generating localization IDs.
+Angular Classic version 11 introduced a new format for generating localization IDs.
 These new IDs are more robust than the previous legacy format.
 However, applications created before version 11 still used the legacy format for their IDs.